Community Infrastructure Levy (CIL)

 In particular, if you receive permission for a CIL liable development, we recommend you read the CIL process stages information.
 If you have to pay CIL, you will need to send us specific forms and notices, at specific times.
 Failure to do so means we will impose penalties such as surcharges (up to £2,500), the removal of any instalments and the refusal/withdrawal of any relief granted to you.
 We will also take enforcement action to collect outstanding CIL charges; in the most severe cases this will include stopping development on site or taking court action.

 Each year, we will ask for your views on how we should spend those CIL monies we have collected.
 The money must be used to provide infrastructure required to support new development.

-Our current consultation is open from 6 October until 4 November 2016, on how we should spend CIL in 2017/18.
+Our latest consultation ran from 6 October until 4 November 2016.

 Details of previous consultations can be found below.

 All the CIL forms can be found at the Planning Portal (external link), including:

 - CIL Form 0: Additional Information Form